MatasGedziunas/Checkers/README.md

 This is a project with which I am trying out Golang.
 Currently, it is possible to launch and play checkers (draughts).

-## Running the game

-- Clone this repository
-- ...
-- cd frontend
-- npm run dev
-- Open another terminal
-- cd backend/api
-- go run .
-- Go to the port on which you opened to web server (usually [http://localhost:5173/](http://localhost:5173/))

-# Currently Building

-# Checkers

-This is a project with which I am trying out Golang.
-Currently, it is possible to launch and play checkers (draughts).

 ## Running the Game

 1. **Clone this repository:**